Do you live in Buckinghamshire?

 Finally, it is important to remember that foster care is not a permanent arrangement.
 You must be prepared to say goodbye to a child to whom you have become a surrogate family.
 The potential emotional impact this can have on you is not negligible.
 Of course, your local foster agency will be able to provide you with support and training but it is also important to have a strong personal support network around you of friends and/or family.

 Becoming a foster carer is a selfless act.
 Potentially you can have such a positive and enriching experience on somebody else’s life and they in turn will surprise and delight you in ways you cannot yet imagine.

 Simply Fostering Application Service.

 It is important to remember that, just like the children in need of care, each foster agency is unique.
-Each have their own levels of support, both in terms of allowances and in access to respite care and support groups.
+Each has its own levels of support, both in terms of allowances and in access to respite care and support groups.
 Not all agencies offer the fostering of infants, many are dedicated to a particular age group.
 Some agencies may demand that foster care becomes your full-time occupation whereas others are more flexible and understand that you may need to supplement their allowance with other employment.

 Want to foster?
 Let’s get together.

-If you have read through this and decided that fostering is right for you, and that you are right for fostering, then congratulations, Simply Fostering would like to hear from you!
+If you have read through this and decided that fostering is right for you and that you are right for fostering, then congratulations, Simply Fostering would like to hear from you!
 We welcome applications from all cultures, sexual-orientations and age-groups.
 In deciding to foster a child you will be joining an exulted community of people who provide loving and nurturing environments to children in desperate need.
 Thank you!